jayita13/Hitaya/README.md

 <h1 align="center">HITAYA</h1>
-<p><strong>Employee Welfare DApp –</strong> DApp Employee Welfare Application that can be used my employees to transfer tokens during a purchase, or to store contact in blockchain via smart Contract.
+<p><strong>Employee Welfare DApp –</strong> DApp Employee Welfare Application that can be used by employees to transfer tokens during a purchase, or to store contact in blockchain via smart Contract.

 Dapp Admin can change the Employee Administrator, Mint Token, Burn Tokens, Transfer Tokens or can view Transaction Details , or User Details.